Korenchenkov/ECG_Beat_Classification/README.md

 data = np.load('mitbih_preprocessed.npz')
 X, y, pids = data['X'], data['y'], data['pids']

-# Customization
-Change the records list ?
-Edit the RECORDS variable in the notebook.

-Adjust window size ?
-Modify WINDOW_BEFORE and WINDOW_AFTER.

-Use the second channel ?
-Set channel=1 in load_record().

 # Notes
-The notebook assumes the MIT?BIH files have been pre?converted to CSV and TXT format.

 The original PhysioNet .dat/.hea/.atr files can be converted using the wfdb library or other tools.

-The filtering parameters (cutoff frequencies, notch filter) are tuned for the MIT?BIH sampling rate (360?Hz).
+The filtering parameters (cutoff frequencies, notch filter) are tuned for the MIT-BIH sampling rate (360?Hz).

 The AAMI mapping follows the standard recommendation for arrhythmia classification.